Student loans during the coronavirus crisis

 - LendKey, which partners with banks and credit unions to help borrowers refinance student loans, says that borrowers may submit a forbearance application in their online account or reach out to care@lendkey.com.
 You may also call your loan servicer with questions and to discuss hardship options.

-- Sallie Mae borrowers can chat with the lender about private student loans online or by calling 833-558-6577 to see what assistance options may make sense for them.
+- Sallie Mae borrowers can chat with the lender about private student loans online or by calling 833-558-6577 to see what assistance options may make sense.

 Should I refinance my student loans now?